 We work with councils and other agencies to investigate opportunities to collect and reuse stormwater.

-There are over 70 projects across the Sydney region that collect and reuse stormwater.
+Over 70 projects across the Sydney region collect and reuse stormwater.
 These projects include:

 Learn more about .